-Participation in the CF is voluntary and members can contribute a maximum of \$6,000 for each plan year.
-The maximum contribution is indexed annually to the change in the Year's Maximum Pensionable Earnings (YMPE).
+Participation in the CF is voluntary and members can contribute up to the maximum allowable limit, subject to their available RRSP room.
+The 2019 contribution limit is \$6,200 indexed annually to the change in the Year's Maximum Pensionable Earnings (YMPE).
 Members may also transfer \$10,000 annually from an RRSP, RRIF or unlocked RPP to SPP.
 Contributions are vested immediately in the member's name and are locked into the Plan until retirement.